turanszkij/WickedEngine/README.md

 ### Scripting API:

 You can use a great number of engine features through the Lua scripting api, which can even be used real time while the program is running.
+The included applications, like the Editor, contain a scripting input method toggled by the "Home" key.
+A blue screen will be presented where the user can type in LUA commands.
+It is very minimal in regards to input methods.
 For further details, please check the scripting API documentation: [Wicked Engine Scripting API](Documentation/ScriptingAPI-Documentation.md)